Kitting manufacturing: making and selling bundles of joy

 This app is especially useful because it allows you to create custom bundles while the sales order can display the chosen items separately.
 Many other apps create bundles as a single product and add the options as line properties.
 The sales orders do not display the entire product recipe because they always have the same SKU.
 With Bundle Builder, your sales orders will be complete, and your product recipes will display properly.

 There are just so many ways that product bundles can enhance your business.

-Katana Smart Workshop Software allows you to make bundles which you can then sell directly through your ecommerce store without any extra spreadsheets.
+Katana’s cloud inventory solution allows you to make bundles that you can sell directly through your e-commerce store without any extra spreadsheets.

 It’s all there right in front of you.